ShayanFiroozi/FastLog.Net/README.md

 As this is a new repository , there's no contributor yet! , But **FastLog.Net** welcomes and appreciates any contribution , pull request or bug report.

 If you'd like to contribute, please read the [**How It Works**](https://github.com/ShayanFiroozi/FastLog.Net#-how-it-works) section and then take a look at [ToDo List](ToDo.md) to get involved ! 😎

+Note : The srouce code is fully commented.

 ## ❔ How To Use